 How to Get a New Pet

 It's a good idea to see how your child reacts to the kind of pet you're thinking of getting.
 Take your children to visit a home that has that kind of pet and let them play with it, although it's no guarantee that allergies won't develop.
 If you know your child is allergic but are committed to getting a pet, limit the child's time with the pet at first, and watch for reactions.

 Goodbye May Be Best

 Allergies and asthma are not a small problem.
 If your child has a serious pet allergy, often the only solution is to find the pet a new home.
 Even then, it may take six months or more to completely clear your home of pet allergens.

 The Allergy-Safe Pet

 If you or someone in your family is among the 10% of people allergic to dogs, consider getting a pet that has no fur or feathers.
-The American Academy of Allergy, Asthma & Immunology suggests a turtle, hermit crab, fish, or snake.
+Try a turtle, hermit crab, fish, or snake.
 Know that these pets also carry health risks.
-The CDC has warned that exotic pets may carry salmonella or other diseases, and pet turtles have been linked to recent salmonella outbreaks.
+Exotic pets may carry salmonella or other diseases, and pet turtles have been linked to recent salmonella outbreaks.

 More Reading on Allergies